Hidilyn Diaz: 2015 to 2016 season

-Hidilyn Diaz weighed around 56.28 kg during her first Olympic campaign, making her the lightest among competitors.
-Come 2012 Olympics, Hidilyn Diaz increased her weight to 57.70 kg but still struggled making it to the top half of the competition.
+Diaz weighed around 56.28 kg during her first Olympic campaign, making her the lightest among competitors.
+Come the 2012 Olympics, she had increased her weight to 57.70 kg but still struggled making it to the top half of the competition.
 Trying to improve her chances of landing a podium finish at the 2016 Rio Olympics, Diaz decided to drop weight from under 58 kg to under 53 kg.
-This proved to be effective as she recently snatched the gold medal in the 1st Southeast Asian Weightlifting Championship in Bangkok.
-She managed to lift a 98 kg snatch and a 115 kg clean and jerk for a 213 kg total.
-The same mark is good for 4th place in the 2012 London Olympics.
+This proved to be effective as she won the gold medal in the 1st Southeast Asian Weightlifting Championship in Bangkok.
+In that competition, she managed to lift a 98 kg snatch and a 115 kg clean and jerk for a 213 kg total.
+The same mark was also good for 4th place later on in the 2012 London Olympics.

-In the Asian Weightlifting Championships, Diaz copped a gold medal in 2015 and a bronze medal in 2016.
-She also earned three bronze medals for the clean, jerk and snatch events in the 53 kg division of the IWF World Weightlifting Championship held in Houston, Texas on November 22, 2015, to claim a spot in the 2016 Rio Olympics.
+In the Asian Weightlifting Championships, Diaz won both a gold medal in 2015 and a bronze medal in 2016.
+She also earned three bronze medals for the clean, jerk and snatch events in the 53 kg division of the IWF World Weightlifting Championship held in Houston, Texas, on November 22, 2015, to claim a spot in the 2016 Rio Olympics.

 In March 2016, Diaz dominated the women's 58 kg event of the 2015-16 Philippine National Games National Finals held at Lingayen Town Plaza, Lingayen, Pangasinan, with a 92 kg snatch and 120 kg clean and jerk (new personal best) combined into 212 kg.

 2016 Summer Olympics

 In the 2016 Summer Olympics in Rio de Janeiro, Diaz competed in her 3rd consecutive Olympics in the women's 53kg weightlifting category with the intention of at least winning a bronze medal.
 Diaz surpassed her own personal target and won the silver medal at the event, after successfully clinching a lift of 88 kg in her second attempt in snatch event (placed 6th) and 111 kg and 112 kg in the first and second attempts in the clean and jerk event (placed 2nd).
 This was the first medal for the Philippines in the Summer Olympics after 20 years.
 This was also the first non-boxing medal for the nation since 1936.
 Aside from being the first Filipina weightlifter to compete in three consecutive Olympics, she also became the first Filipino woman and the second person from Zamboanga and Mindanao to win an Olympic medal (after Simeon Toribio, bronze medal winner of men's high jump in the 1932 Los Angeles Olympic Games).

-On August 8, 2016, she returned to her hometown, Zamboanga City and was welcomed as a Hero of the city, From receiving numerous incentives from the Philippine president, Philippine Sports Commission and her local city., she was able to buy land for her sibling and for her gym.
+On August 8, 2016, she returned to her hometown, Zamboanga City and was welcomed as a hero of the city.
+From receiving numerous incentives from the Philippine president, Philippine Sports Commission and her local city, she was able to buy land for her sibling and for her gym.